 Continue reading “Chilling in Stockholm”

-( ~20 minute read about David and his family who hosted me while I stayed in Sweden)
+( ~20 minute read about my friend, David and his family who hosted me while I stayed in Sweden)

 Since I was now on a Eurotrip, I found it apt that I visited a few of my European friends whom I met during my travels around the world.